-Figure 16.2: Basis images for a rank 5 deconstruction.
+Figure 17.2: Basis images for a rank 5 deconstruction.
 Each basis image comes from a column of W.

 For the next two problems we will be using a dataset of facial images that we can load in with the code below.
+Notice that get_faces formats the faces and returns the V matrix for the face images.

 '''

 def get_faces(path="./faces94"):

 """Traverse the specified directory to obtain one image per subdirectory.

 Flatten and convert each image to grayscale.

+Parameters:

-Parameters: path (str): The directory containing the dataset of images.
+path (str): The directory containing the dataset of images.

 Returns:

 ((mn,k) ndarray) An array containing one column vector per

-'''

-'''

 subdirectory. k is the number of people, and each original

 image is mxn.

-0.00
+0.0.0

 Traverse the directory and get one image per subdirectory.

 faces = []

 for (dirpath, dirnames, filenames) in os.walk(path):

 for fname in filenames:

+if fname[-3:]=="jpg":

-if fname[-3:]=="jpg": # Only get jpg images.
+Only get jpg images.

 Load the image, convert it to grayscale,

 and flatten it into a vector.

 faces.append(np.ravel(imread(dirpath+"/"+fname, as_gray=True)))

+break

 Put all the face vectors column-wise into a matrix.

 return np.transpose(faces)

 def show(image, m=200, n=180, plt_show=False):

 """Plot the flattened grayscale 'image' of width 'w' and height 'h'.

 Parameters:

 image ((mn,) ndarray): A flattened image.

 m (int): The original number of rows in the image.

 n (int): The original number of columns in the image.

 plt_show (bool): if True, call plt.show() at the end

+.....

 #scale image

 image = image / 255

 #reshape image

 image = np.reshape(image,(m,n))

 #show image

 plt.imshow(image,cmap = "gray")

 if plt_show:

 plt.show()

 '''

 Similar to the example, we have basis faces that are used to reconstruct the images in the original dataset.
-A sample of basis faces for a rank 75 reconstruction of the faces dataset seem to correspond to the following endmembers; forehead, glasses, hair.
+A sample of basis faces for a rank 75 reconstruction of the faces dataset seem to correspond to the following endmembers: forehead, glasses, hair.

-Figure 16.3: A sample of basis faces.
+Figure 17.3: A sample of basis faces.
 Each basis face comes from a column of W.